sigstore/fulcio/README.md

 Fulcio is in General Availability, offering a 99.5 Availability SLO.

+For uptime data on the Fulcio public instance, see [https://status.sigstore.dev](https://status.sigstore.dev).

 Fulcio's certificate chain can be obtained from the `TrustBundle` API, for example for the public instance ([https://fulcio.sigstore.dev](https://fulcio.sigstore.dev/api/v2/trustBundle)).
 To verify the public instance, you must verify the chain using Sigstore's [TUF](https://theupdateframework.io/) root from the